Code-Institute-Submissions/Milestone_4_cookbook/README.md

 ## Features left to implement
 <ol>
-<li> A reset password facility whereby users can reset there passwords if they have forgotten them </li>
+<li> A reset password facility whereby users can reset their passwords if they have forgotten them </li>
-<li> Users to be  select multiple options from both the diet and health tabs and be able to search recipes based on these </li>
 </ol>

 <hr>